danielvartan/colorbar/README.md

 Ensure you have [NetLogo](https://www.netlogo.org) installed.
 This model was developed using NetLogo 7.0.0, so it is recommended to use this version or later.

-Once everything is set, open the `color-plot.nlogox` file located in the `nlogox` folder and click on the *Plot Color Bar* button to visualize the color bar.
+Once everything is set, open the `colorbar.nlogox` file located in the `nlogox` folder and click on the *Plot Color Bar* button to visualize the color bar.

 ## License